The Simpsons Movie: Plot

-Homer returns to Springfield and learns about his family's capture as a helicopter lowers a time bomb suspended by a rope through a hole at the top of the dome.
-Homer enters the dome and descends the rope, knocking the escaping townspeople and the bomb off, inadvertently shortening its countdown.
-Taking a motorcycle, he rides to the church and reunites with Bart.
-After reconciling, Bart and Homer use the motorcycle to travel up the side of the dome.
+The EPA lowers a time bomb suspended by a rope through a hole at the top of the dome.
+While the townspeople attempt climbing the rope to escape, Homer returns to Springfield and descends the rope, knocking the escaping townspeople and the bomb off, inadvertently shortening its countdown and further provoking the town's ire.
+Refusing to give up, Homer reconciles with Bart and they use a motorcycle to travel up the side of the dome with the bomb.
 Bart throws the bomb through the hole seconds before it detonates, shattering the dome and freeing the town.
-Later, Cargill confronts the pair with a shotgun and attempts to kill them for foiling his plan, but before he can do so, Maggie knocks him out by dropping a large rock on his head.
-As Cargill is fired and imprisoned for his actions, the townspeople decide to forgive Homer and hail him a hero for saving Springfield from destruction.
-He rides into the sunset with Marge, after which the townspeople restore Springfield to normal.
-As a symbol of their gratitude, the townspeople also help the Simpsons rebuild their house.
+Cargill attempts to murder Homer and Bart for foiling his plan, but Maggie knocks him out by dropping a rock on his head.
+The townspeople forgive and praise Homer before he rides into the sunset with Marge as Springfield begins restoration.